Will943/EE522-Project/README.md

 - Five emotional soundscape listening tests with open-ended and 6-AFC responses
 - Automatic data submission to Google Sheets via Google Apps Script

-No frameworks, no build tools — open the file or visit the live site and it runs.

 ---

 ### `chatter.wav`
 The base auditory stimulus used across all six cognitive conditions.
-This is a **multi-talker speech babble** recording — multiple speakers talking simultaneously at a natural conversational level.
-It was chosen because intelligible background speech engages the phonological loop (the Irrelevant Speech Effect), creating selective interference with the N-back working memory task.
+This is a **multi-talker speech babble** recording containing multiple speakers talking simultaneously at a natural conversational level.
+It was chosen because intelligible background speech engages the phonological loop, creating selective interference with the N-back working memory task.
 The same file is used for every room condition so that any performance difference between conditions is attributable solely to the room acoustics, not the stimulus content.

 ---